 CDT mile 2561, miles hiked 26.2

-We walked on the old man lake trail to start out, and according the signs and recent information in the news this is the spot where a park service employee was picking berries and got bit by a grizzly.
+We walked on the Old Man Lake trail to start out, and according to the signs and recent information in the news, this is the spot where a park service employee was picking berries and got bit by a grizzly.
 There was fresh bear scat all over and we made sure to make a lot of noise as we pushed through the berries.

-The first challenge we faced today was Pitamakan pass a good butt kicker to get the heart going.
-We walked up at a steady pace and 3/4 of the way up saw a momma big horn sheep and a ew, so awesome.
+The first challenge we faced today was Pitamakan pass a good butt-kicker to get the heart going.
+We walked up at a steady pace and 3/4 of the way up saw a momma bighorn sheep and ew, so awesome.
 We reached the top of the pass and it was cold, gray and windy.
 I threw on my extra layers and we bombed down to the woods for a break.
 The trail meandered through a valley and up ahead I saw our destiny triple divide mountain.

 As we climbed we got separated I was in front and just wanted to get this climb over.
-I was however slowed down by amazing waterfalls, deep red cliff walls and shear mountain beauty, man this place Is the crown jewel of the CDT.
-Soon I stood atop triple divide pass I threw on my sweet new tourist fleece jacket and waited for Tatu Jo to get there.
+I was however slowed down by amazing waterfalls, deep red cliff walls, and sheer mountain beauty, man this place Is the crown jewel of the CDT.
+Soon I stood atop Triple Divide Pass I threw on my sweet new tourist fleece jacket and waited for Tatu-Jo to get there.
 We snapped a few photos and bailed low to where it was warm and out of the wind.

-We dropped down to red eagle creek and when I went to pass gas I nearly pooped my pants.
-I dropped my pack and ran to the woods.
-When I saw Tatu Jo I asked if had any Imodium and he said he was out.
+We dropped down to Red Eagle Creek and when I went to pass gas I nearly pooped my pants.
+I dropped my pack and ran into the woods.
+When I saw Tatu-Jo I asked if had any Imodium and he said he was out.
 We arrived at the first red eagle lake camps and saw Paul and Chantal.
 We chatted briefly and Paul had the pills I needed.
 We said our farewells as that is most likely the last time I’ll see them.

 We arrived at the far end of the lake and set up our tents.
 I was drained and feeling ill, but I made my camp and then walked over to the cooking area to get things going for dinner.
 4 others were there a nice father and son from Roanoke Virgina and a couple from Minnesota.
 They had a campfire going and we sat around enjoying dinner and conversation.